scala-ide/docs/user/gettingstarted.rst

 If you want to live on the bleeding edge (like using Scala 2.10.x or Scala IDE master), check the description of each update site to find the one that fits your needs.

 The version of Scala used inside Scala IDE cannot be chosen per project.
-So if you want to work with project using different version of Scala (like 2.8.2 and 2.9.1), you need different installation of Scala IDE.
+So if you want to work with a project using different version of Scala (like 2.8.2 and 2.9.1), you need different installation of Scala IDE.

 __ http://download.scala-ide.org